Basic Driving Instructor

-- Register by completing our OSL Student Registration form and fax, scan and send by email, mail or drop by the OSL offices.
+- Register by completing our OSL Student Registration form and fax, scan and send by email, or by Canada Post

 - Pay the standard fee for a Driving Instructor Application

-- Take the knowledge test (Road signs & Rules of the Road) and this takes about 30 minutes.
+- Take the G1 Knowledge test (Road signs & Rules of the Road) and this takes about 30 minutes.
 It would be best to have studied ahead of time for this test.

 - Book a road test

-Visit your local police station with two forms of identity and request to have the VSC (Vulnerable Sector Check) process started (will take several weeks)
+STEP #3 Visit your local police station with two pieces of identity and request to have the VSC (Vulnerable Sector Check) process started (it will take several weeks)

-Once you receive the returned VSC – take it to a DriveTest Centre the agent will forward your information to the MTO for review.
+- Once you receive the returned VSC – take it to a DriveTest Centre the agent will forward your information to the MTO for review.